Bromley homes for Bromley people

 As part of this commitment, an initial £10m investment has already been invested to bring forwards high quality affordable housing at three Bromley sites, with this approach also reducing the cost to the council of putting families up in expensive, nightly paid accommodation.

 Burnt Ash Lane

 A 25-home development made up of one- and two-bedroom apartments, is being constructed behind Burnt Ash Lane, using part of the Brindley Way car park.
 Working in partnership with contractors ZED Pods, the project uses modern methods of construction, which involves building the housing offsite and then craning it onto site after groundworks have been completed.

-Work on the Burnt Ash site commenced earlier in the year, with the housing units being craned onto site in July and works expected to be completed this autumn.
+Work on the Burnt Ash site commenced earlier in the year, with the housing units being craned onto site in July.
 Additionally, separate private residential car parking will be provided beneath the newly constructed homes, with a reconfigured public car park reopening adjacent to the housing site once construction has finished.

 Please see the Zedpods website for further information

 A further 25 home development is underway in Bushell Way, on the former Banbury House site.
-The development, which consists of one- and two-bedroom apartments began construction this spring and is scheduled to be delivered by the end of this year.
-The council is working in partnership with contractors, M-AR on this site, who are also using modern methods of construction to efficiently deliver these low energy, high quality homes, as displayed when the first of these housing units were craned onto Bushell Way site in July .
+The development, which consists of one- and two-bedroom apartments began construction this spring.
+The council is working in partnership with contractors, M-AR on this site, who are also using modern methods of construction to efficiently deliver these low energy, high quality homes, as displayed when the first of these housing units were craned onto Bushell Way site in July.

 Further information is also available on the M-AR website.